-“Direct Supervision” is a method of inmate management developed by the federal government in 1974 for pre-sentenced inmates in the Federal Bureau of Prisons.
+“Direct Supervision” is a method of incarcerated individual management developed by the federal government in 1974 for pre-sentenced incarcerated individual in the Federal Bureau of Prisons.
 This method has slowly been adopted by county jails since 1981.
 There are about 350 such facilities operating throughout the country.

-The “Direct Supervision” method places a single deputy directly in a housing pod with a group of inmates generally ranging from 32 to 64 in number.
-A basic tenet of “Direct Supervision” is that we assume rational behavior and treat the inmates as adult human beings.
-The deputy provides supervision and leadership while the inmates are expected to follow direction and behave.
+The “Direct Supervision” method places a single deputy directly in a housing pod with a group of incarcerated individuals generally ranging from 32 to 64 in number.
+A basic tenet of “Direct Supervision” is that we assume rational behavior and treat the incarcerated individuals as adult human beings.
+The deputy provides supervision and leadership while the incarcerated individuals are expected to follow direction and behave.

 There is a low threshold for unacceptable behavior.
-Inmates who do not behave, in accordance with the rules, will be locked in 23 hours a day.
-On the other hand, inmates who behave and follow direction are given a high degree of freedom within the housing pod’s recreational area anytime during the day or evening.
+Incarcerated individuals who do not behave, in accordance with the rules, will be locked in 23 hours a day.
+On the other hand, incarcerated individuals who behave and follow direction are given a high degree of freedom within the housing pod’s recreational area anytime during the day or evening.
 (The recreational area includes lounge seating, a television, passive recreational activities, educational programs, etc.).